Gradient corrections to the quantum effective action

 \centerline{\textbf{Abstract}}

-We derive the one-loop effective action to second order in gradients.
-This expansion of the effective action is useful to study problems in cosmological settings where spatial or time gradients are important, such as bubble nucleation in strong first-order phase transitions.
-Assuming space-time dependent background fields, we work in Wigner space and perform a midpoint gradient expansion, which is consistent with the equation of motion satisfied by the propagator.
+We derive the quantum effective action up to second order in gradients and up to two-loop order for an interacting scalar field theory.
+This expansion of the effective action is useful to study problems in cosmological settings where spatial or time gradients are important, such as bubble nucleation in first-order phase transitions.
+Assuming spacetime dependent background fields, we work in Wigner space and perform a midpoint gradient expansion, which is consistent with the equations of motion satisfied by the propagator.
 In particular, we consider the fact that the propagator is non-trivially constrained by an additional equation of motion, obtained from symmetry requirements.
-We show the calculations for the case of a single scalar field and then generalise the result to the multi-field case.
+At one-loop order, we show the calculations for the case of a single scalar field and then generalise the result to the multi-field case.
 While we find a vanishing result in the single field case, the one-loop second-order gradient corrections can be significant when considering multiple fields.
-Finally, we apply our result to a simple toy model of two scalar fields with canonical kinetic terms and mass mixing at tree-level.
+As an example, we apply our result to a simple toy model of two scalar fields with canonical kinetic terms and mass mixing at tree-level.
+Finally, we calculate the two-loop one-particle irreducible (1PI) effective action in the single scalar field case, and obtain a nonrenormalisable result.
+The theory is rendered renormalisable by adding two-particle irreducible (2PI) counterterms, making the 2PI formalism the right framework for renormalization when resummed 1PI two-point functions are used in perturbation theory.